kutis96/spacedoc/README.md

         - External JS libraries can only be used with the configuration value `ffc.polyglot-js` set to `DISABLED`
             - **TODO:** Auto-detection of non-GraalVM runtimes is currently broken, do not use `AUTO` here (yet).
     - **TODO:** Investigate other JS runtimes for non-GraalVM targets
+    - In this case, you will also need Node.js
+        - Do also set the `ffc.npx-executable` value in config.
+        - You will also want to _install_ the required NPX modules.
+            - To do this, you will need to `npm --install wavedrom-cli` the following
+            - Backstory, according to my understanding.
+                - `npx` is used to run pre-packaged Node.JS CLI apps/binaries
+                - For whatever reason, `npx` can download the packages it needs, but by default, it won't install them.
+                  And it does this _every time_ it needs to run something.
+Leading to massive time penalties in case one has to run this multiple times, and in case of SpaceDoc, for every code block to be rendered by, say, WaveDrom.
+            - Backstory, part II:
+                - Why the hell would I want to run `wavedrom-cli` in the first place?
+                    - Wavedrom supports running in the browser
+                    - They even have a nice online API for generating SVGs for you
+                    - But, I still wanted to have a nice, static HTML spat out, with neat SVGs rendered in without any JS dependencies.
+                        - That nice Wavedrom online SVG-generating API won't be online forever
+                        - Packaging JS dependencies with the generated HTML site could work, however.
+                - **TODO:** Add an option to "null" DSL support for certain languages, passing them through as "regular" code blocks

 ### Build